 To set forth the general provisions to cover the circumstances and limitations under which extra compensation and/or outside employment may be appropriate.

-The securing of an employee's services by another TBR, University of Tennessee, or other State agency or institution.
-Examples are: (1) an employee from the University of Memphis provides services for another TBR institution; (2) an employee from another State agency or TBR institution provides services for the University of Memphis.
-In either case, the University of Memphis must enter into a Dual Services Agreement with the other institution or agency for purposes of paying the employee.
+The securing of an employee's services by a Tennessee Board of Regents (TBR), University of Tennessee, or other State agency or institution.
+This includes: (1) an employee from the University of Memphis providing services for a TBR institution; (2) an employee from another State agency or TBR institution providing services for the University of Memphis.
+Either example requires the University of Memphis enter into a Dual Services Agreement with the other institution or agency for purposes of paying the employee.
 Upon completion of the services, the agency/institution providing the employee will bill the contracting agency/institution for the cost of the employee's compensation and benefits and then will pay the employee through its standard payroll process.
 This effort will be a component of the Effort Certification process of the agency/institution providing the employee.

 A second job in addition to one's regular employment.

 The faculty or staff member shall notify appropriate supervisor(s) (verbally or in writing) of the nature of the employment and the expected commitment of time.
 Prior to accepting an extra assignment, the faculty or staff member must obtain approval from his or her supervisors.
 Supervisors may approve extra service only for efforts that:

 The following types of employees and work are not considered to be eligible for Extra Compensation (includes Dual Services agreements):